 The Little Britain Challenge Cup is the property and construction industry’s annual sailing regatta.

-Since its foundation in 1988, the regatta has attracted hundreds of companies and thousands of crews, and for many it remains one of the best and most enjoyable networking events in the industry.
+Since its foundation in 1988, the regatta has attracted hundreds of companies and thousands of crews, and for many it remains one of the best, most enjoyable and memorable networking events in the industry.

 It is a fantastic event for project teams celebrating success, for team building and relationship building, and for client entertaining.
 It’s also a great time to learn to sail with other industry professionals and to improve your boat and racing skills.